 Popularized in the seventies by the flower power generation, Birkenstocks carried a bit of a stigma around with them for a number of years.
 Recently, however, the brand’s popularity has increased after numerous celebs have been photographed wearing these iconic shoes.
 (1)

 Since when were Birkenstocks vegan?

 NEED SOMETHING WARMER?
-CHECK OUT OUR GUIDE TO VEGAN WINTER BOOTS NEXT!
+CHECK OUT OUR LIST OF THE BEST VEGAN WINTER BOOTS NEXT!

 So, what do vegan Birkenstocks look like?

 Pretty damn good, actually.
 Their current range of vegan footwear is limited, but there’s talk of it increasing if these initial offerings take off as they’re expected to.